Today's Best Tech Deals

 Editor’s note: Because online services are often iterative, gaining new features and performance improvements over time, this review is subject to change in order to accurately reflect the current state of the service.
 Any changes to text or our final review verdict will be noted at the top of this article.

-- Good speeds for its U.S. and UK servers
+- Excellent speeds for its U.S., UK and European servers

 - It's on the expensive side at $100 per year